ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Overview

-The height adjust teleporter extends the basic teleporter and allows for the y position of the `[CameraRig]` to be altered based on whether the teleport location is on top of another object.
+The height adjust teleporter extends the basic teleporter and allows for the y position of the user's position to be altered based on whether the teleport location is on top of another object.

-Like the basic teleporter the Height Adjust Teleport script is attached to the `[CameraRig]` prefab.

 ### Example